kubernetes/kubernetes/docs/user-guide/debugging-services.md

 One of the main responsibilities of `kube-proxy` is to write the `iptables` rules which implement `Service`s.
 Let's check that those rules are getting written.

+The kube-proxy can run in either "userspace" mode or "iptables" mode.
+Hopefully you are using the newer, faster, more stable "iptables" mode.
+You should see one of the following cases.

+#### Userspace

 ```console
 u@node$ iptables-save | grep hostnames